tchaase/tchaase.github.io/contact.md

 ## How can you reach me?

 At the bottom of the side bar you can see several options to contact me.
-Feel free to send me a [e-mail](tobias.c.haase@gmail.com)!
+Feel free to send me an [e-mail](tobias.c.haase@gmail.com)!

 When contacting me feel free to refrain from using formal language and contact me as `Tobias`, as long as the content is respectful, fair and constructive (which I will aim for when replying)